lantunes/fixd/README.md

 In the example above, a request made to "/subscribe" will suspend the response, and the client will await content from the server.
 When a separate request is made to "/broadcast", the suspended client will receive a message which includes the value of the *message* path parameter.
-For this to work, a client must first make a request to "/subscribe", otherwise no handler will be available for "/broadcast".

 The call to **upon()** in the snippet above means: upon receiving a GET request for "/broadcast/:message", send a response to the suspended client which contains